LucasDelfino92/morrowindsharp/main.md

 Adds new arrows that explode on impact.
 This alternative version of the [**official plugin**](https://en.uesp.net/wiki/Morrowind:Area_Effect_Arrows) distributes the new projectiles throughout the game world rather than dumping them all in one shop.
 - Hide all plugins except **Area Effect Arrows Integrated.ESP**.

+> ℹ️ The hidden plugins include visual and balance tweaks we are not interested in.

 [**Master Index (UMOPP)**](https://github.com/Sigourn/morrowind-sharprepository/blob/main/Master%20Index%20(UMOPP).7z)
 Adds a new quest to find all ten Propylon Indices.
 Talk to Folms Mirel at the Guild of Mages in Caldera.